K12 Blended Learning Centers: Frequently Asked Questions

 Who is eligible to enroll in the Blended Learning program?

-Any Arizona student interested in enrolling and willing to make a commitment to participate in blended learning opportunities at a learning center is eligible.
+Any currently enrolled student at our schools, that is interested in enrolling and willing to make a commitment to participate in blended learning opportunities at a learning center is eligible.

 How do students participate in the program?

-Students interested in participating in the Blended Center programs will have the opportunity to sign up during the enrollment process.
-In addition, currently enrolled students interested in attending can sign up by sending an email to Banji Judge, at email@example.com or by contacting our enrollment center at 877.382.6449 for more information.
+Students interested in participating in the Blended Center traditional schooling program will have the opportunity to sign up during the enrollment process.
+In addition, currently enrolled students interested in attending can completed a participating packet at the Blended Learning Center location.
+Approval must be obtained prior to starting at the location and regular attendance is required for the traditional schooling model.
+For additional questions reach out to the Blended Learning administrator, Trisha Jones

 Is space limited at each Blended Learning Center?